onflow/ccf/ccf_specs.md

 In JavaScript, there are multiple CBOR codecs that are actively maintained.
 As one example, [hildjj/node-cbor](https://github.com/hildjj/node-cbor) is  maintained by Joe Hildebrand (former VP of Engineering at Mozilla and Distinguished Engineer at Cisco).
 It's a monorepo with several packages including a "cbor package compiled for use on the web, including all of its non-optional dependencies".

 In Go, [fxamacker/cbor](https://github.com/fxamacker/cbor) is a fuzz-tested CBOR codec [already used by Cadence](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) for internal value encoding.
 It's fast, easy to use, and passed multiple security assessments this year without known problems.
 It is used by Arm Ltd., Chainlink, ConsenSys, Dapper Labs, Duo Labs (cisco), EdgeX Foundry, Microsoft, Mozilla, Oasis Labs, Tailscale, Taurus SA, and many others.
 GitHub reports fxamacker/cbor/v2 is used by over 1275 repositories.

+### Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](https://www.rfc-editor.org/info/rfc2119)] [[RFC8174](https://www.rfc-editor.org/info/rfc8174)] when, and only when, they appear in all capitals, as shown here.

+This specification makes use of CBOR and CDDL terminology.

+#### CBOR

+This specification uses these CBOR data items as defined in RFC 8949:
+- nil
+- bool
+- positive integer
+- negative integer
+- byte string
+- text string
+- bignum
+- array
+- tagged data item (tag): comprised of a tag number and tag content

+#### CDDL

+This specification uses CDDL notation to express CBOR data items:
+- `nil`: CBOR nil
+- `bool`: CBOR bool
+- `uint`: CBOR unsigned integer
+- `nint`: CBOR negative integer
+- `bstr`: CBOR byte string
+- `tstr`: CBOR text string
+- `bigint`: CBOR bignum
+- `?
+Foo`: Foo is optional
+- `(Foo)`: Foo is a group
+- `Foo / Bar`: either Foo or Bar
+- `Foo Bar`: Foo followed by Bar
+- `[+ Foo]`: one or more Foo in CBOR array
+- `[* Foo]`: zero or more Foo in CBOR array
+- `#6.nnn(type)`: CBOR tag with tag number nnn and content type of "type".

 ## Security Considerations